5S in My Kitchen

 While these questions can help you eliminate wasteful behavior in your kitchen, they were originally developed to help you improve processes within your job and your company.
 Taking note of these considerations (on paper and discussing in meetings) can help you get organized and improve productivity.

-Quality Companion offers a 5S audit form that makes it easy to evaluate process conditions relative to best practices, while tracking your ongoing implementation of 5S improvement and controls.
+Companion by Minitab offers a 5S audit form that makes it easy to evaluate process conditions relative to best practices, while tracking your ongoing implementation of 5S improvement and controls.
 Companion rolls up your 5S data into a bar chart that shows how well your process is scoring in specific categories—so you know what areas of your process are running fine, and which ones might need some work.
-Click here to try Quality Companion’s quality tools free for 30 days.
+Click here to try Companion free for 30 days.

 Are there other areas and processes within your home that could benefit from a 5S audit?

 Of Possible Interest: Lean Eats: How Subway Uses Lean Fundamentals & 5S